sujansince2003/EpicEvents-A-Event-Booking-site/README.md

 3. **Install dependencies**:

-   - Use npm or Yarn to install the required dependencies for the project:
-     - If using npm:
+   - Use npm or Yarn to install the required dependencies for the project: - If using npm:
-       ```bash
+     `bash
        npm install
-       ```
-     - If using Yarn:
+       ` - If using Yarn:
      `bash
 yarn install
 `
      This will install all the necessary packages mentioned in the `package.json` file.

 4. **Start the development server**:

-   - After installing dependencies, start the development server:
-     - If using npm:
+   - After installing dependencies, start the development server: - If using npm:
-       ```bash
+     `bash
        npm start
-       ```
-     - If using Yarn:
+       ` - If using Yarn:
      `bash
 yarn start
 `
      This command will start the development server and open the app in your default web browser at `http://localhost:3000`.
 Any changes you make in the code will automatically refresh the app in the browser.

 5. **View the React app**: